-- ⊘ Goal 26: Curriculum is explicitly race conscious. - A. Course outlines in every discipline include the epistemology of the field, highlighting the contributions of racially diverse scholars, and address the discipline's historical and contemporary racial equity issues. - B. Curriculum policies and processes prioritize equity outcomes.
-Where disproportionate impact is the outcome of policy implementation or compliance, the College Curriculum Committee and Administration take action to analyze the disproportional impact, and mitigate it and when necessary, and work to advocate for change at the board and/or state level where the policy or process is beyond local control. - ⊘ Goal 27: Pedagogy is race conscious. - A. Faculty are knowledgeable about the epistemology of their disciplines, especially about the contributions of racially diverse scholars, and they effectively educate students in these topics. - B. Faculty are knowledgeable about historical and contemporary racial equity issues in their disciplines, and they effectively educate students on these issues. - C. Faculty are aware of approaches for using their discipline to prepare students to be racially conscious, and community and global leaders through opportunities such as service leadership. - D. Faculty use culturally responsive pedagogy and engage in ongoing professional development around their teaching practices. - Goal 28: Faculty are supported in their efforts to deepen their understanding of the racialized contexts of their discipline, including the contributions of diverse scholars in their field, update their curricula, and iteratively refine their teaching. - Goal 29: Administration collaborates with Academic Senate and the Faculty Association to support instructional efforts to achieve goals 26 and 27, by removing structural barriers to pedagogical success which are embedded in tenure, reemployment preference and evaluation processes. - A. Tenure processes support tenure-track faculty, tenure review committee members, and mentors in normalizing the practice of being race conscious while being supportive of continuous learning around this issue. - B. Faculty evaluations are seen as an opportunity to continuously build on the quality of our teaching, and are viewed as an opportunity to recognize outstanding performance, improve satisfactory performance, and provide useful feedback to encourage the growth and improvement of faculty both contractually and in actual practice. - C. The processes by which part-time faculty attain and retain reemployment preference insure these faculty receive the institutional support, resources and mentoring they need to succeed and insure their students' success. - ☑ Goal 30: The Administration, Academic Senate and the Faculty Association collaborate to support practitioner efforts to achieve Goal 27 by ensuring faculty workload, including class size policies, realistically position faculty to implement culturally responsive pedagogy effectively.
+Goal 1: Pedagogy and curriculum is race conscious.

+- A Faculty are knowledgeable about the epistemology of their disciplines, especially of the contributions of racially diverse scholars, and curriculum includes this epistemology. - B Faculty are knowledgeable about historical and contemporary racial equity issues in their disciplines and include these issues in their course curricula - C- Faculty are aware of approaches for using their discipline to prepare students to be racially conscious, community, and global leaders through opportunities such as service leadership. - D- Faculty use culturally responsive pedagogy and engage in ongoing professional development around their teaching practices - Goal 2: Faculty are supported in their efforts to continually learn about the origins of their disciplines and iteratively refine their teaching. - Goal 3: Administration collaborates with Academic Senate and the Faculty Association to support practitioner efforts to achieve goals 1 and 2, by removing structural barriers embedded in tenure and evaluation processes. - A-Tenure processes support tenure-track faculty, tenure review committee members, and mentors in normalizing the practice of being race conscious while being supportive of continuous learning around this issue.

+B-Faculty evaluations are seen as an opportunity to continuously build on the quality of our teaching, replacing the current aim of perfectionism, assimilation, and weeeding-out, for one that values growth and improvement.